Home & Facility Services Businesses for Sale in Florida

 Oxidizing Cleaning Solution Company

-Transforms tap water into an O3 natural oxidizing cleaning solution and sells to individual consumers with recurring revenue from parts and maintenance.
+Patented water purification technology converts tap water into a natural oxidizing cleaning solution, generating $700k in 2024 revenue with recurring demand from parts and maintenance.

 Price-